amit-gawande/CVViZ_Help_Docs/docs/settings.md

 # Recruiters
  It shows a list of existing recruiters.
 Admin can add a recruiter here.
 When admin adds a recruiter, a recruiter will receive an invite in an email.

+## How to add a recruiter / How to add new user

+**Before you can add a recruiter you need to add a role for the recruiter first.** If you have already created a role then you can use the existing role while adding a new recruiter.
+Once you have a role in place, you just need to click on **Add Recruiter** button.
+After that fill in the required information like name and email id of the new recruiter. **Recruiter/User will receive an invitation email on the given email id.** Recruiter or User will then need to fill up the Sign up form.
+Once done, the recruiter/user can start using the account.

 # Vendors
  If your company works with recruitment vendors then you can add them here.
-Vendors will not have access to CVViZ.
+Vendors will NOT have access **complete access** to CVViZ.
 However, vendors can upload resumes directly into CVViZ when you share a job posting with them using CVViZ.
 Vendors will not need explicit access to upload resumes.

 # Customers
  If you are a staffing or recruitment firm then you can add your customers here.
 Adding customers will help you quickly share resumes with them.
 Also, you can generate various reports for your customers.